AlipYalikun/AlipYalikun/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- ⚡About me: I got into coding from watching Sci-fi movies when I was younger and understood that coding can be the crucial part to shift the world around and change people's perspective.
+- ⚡I got into coding from watching Sci-fi movies when I was younger and understood that coding can be the crucial part to shift the world around and change people's perspective.
 I have been enjoying software engineering ever since I partook in a team of Computer Science students to build a Volunteer Management System for a non-profit organization using PHP.
-I am currently on the lookout for a role in full-stack development, ideally writing Java or PHP.
+I am currently on the lookout for a role in both backend and frontend development, ideally writing Java, PHP, and JavaScript.
 I would love to work in a growing business where I can make an impact.
 If you are hiring, let's chat.
+- 🔭 I have over 5 years of coding and learning experience, complemented by hands-on software development projects.
+- 🌱 I am currently learning ML/AI on AWS and React library.
-- 📫 How to reach me: `al.yalkun@gmail.com` .
+- 📫 Reach me at `al.yalkun@gmail.com` .